alxppp/vhdl_cpu/Readme.md

      ```

   2. The other way is to install the Ruby interpreter and run the program with `ruby maxcpu_asm`.
 This option allows you to modify the source code.

-___

-Hello! just a notice.
-It would be good if we all write the flag parameters always in the following order: Zero, Carry, Negative, Overflow.
-I think this would be very useful in order to avoid mistakes later when calling the EXEC_functions.
-Do you agree?
-	->Yes, good idea! (@RobMa)
-	-> Good idea! changed my procedures (@maxcpu)
-	-> Yup, nice! (@alxppp)